mattermost/compass-components/README.md

 npm run pack
 ```

-after the scrpt finishes it gives you a command to run in your project root, that should look simething like this:
+after the script finishes it gives you a command to run in your project root, that should look something like this:

 ```shell
 npm install -S "$COMPASS_COMPONENTS_PACKAGE_PATH"